 Yes.
 Part D plans must include all commercially available vaccines on their formularies, such as the Shingles Vaccine.
 The Part D Prescription Drug Plan pays for the vaccination itself and for your doctor or other health care provider to give you the shot.

-Exception: Immunizations for influenza, pneumonia, hepatitis B, and some other immunizations you may need if you are exposed to a dangerous disease or virus, such as the Tetanus vaccine, are covered by Medicare Part B. If a coronavirus vaccine is developed, it will be covered under Medicare Part B and you will owe no cost-sharing (deductible, coinsurance, or copayment).
+Exception: Immunizations for influenza, pneumonia, hepatitis B, and some other immunizations you may need if you are exposed to a dangerous disease or virus, such as the Tetanus vaccine, are covered by Medicare Part B. COVID-19 vaccines are covered under Medicare Part B and you will owe no cost-sharing (deductible, coinsurance, or copayment).

 Read Next: What Are the Part D Prescription Drug Plan Costs?